Capillary/ecom-api-document/source/includes/_cart.md

 ## Add Order Attributes

-Lets you add order attributes to the cart items that will be reflected once the order is placed.
+Adds order attributes to the cart items which will be reflected once the order is placed.
 Order attributes are custom fields of an order.